 Our homes provide an all-you-can-eat buffet for termites that is open 24/7.
 Termites are not pests that cause direct harm to people or spread diseases that we need to be concerned with, but the structural damage they cause is significant.
 Across the United States, each year, termites create over five billion dollars in damage.

 Why do I have a termite problem?

-Termites are a year-round pest problem, especially in Orange County, where our warm climate enables them to remain active throughout the year.
+Termites are common year-round pests in Orange County, where our warm climate enables them to remain active throughout the year.
 At any point in the year, termites could plague your property.

 Mature termites colonies will produce swarmers – flying reproductive adults.
 The swarms usually occur during the day.
 The adults emerge from the nest, looking for a mate, and begin a new colony of their own.
 If you witness a termite swarm, know that termites are nesting nearby, either on your property or a neighboring property.
 Termite swarmers will lose their wings fairly quickly.
 To protect themselves, they will quickly move to and hide in leaves, fallen trees, wood debris, or the nearest structure, putting your home at risk for an infestation.

 When termites are in our homes, it can take time before you'll notice an infestation because they get in through pieces of wood that make direct contact with the ground or cracks in the foundation that are hidden.